UGURAKSAHIN/Selenium_TestNG/README.md

-# SeleniumTestNG

-This project is an application where the URL address determined by different methods with testNG frameworks is visited and the site is logged in with a valid username and password, then the payment process is completed and the order is finalized.
+# Automated Web Testing with TestNG

+📌 Project Overview

+✅ Visits a specified URL based on different test methods.
+✅ Logs into the website with valid credentials.
+✅ Completes the payment process and finalizes the order.

+🛠️ Technologies Used

+-Java – Programming language

+-TestNG – Test automation framework

+-Selenium WebDriver – Browser automation

+-Maven – Build and dependency management